craighamnett/base-sass/README.md

+# About

+A set of sass files that resets elements, builds up defaults and supplies common mixins for front-end development projects.
+Just clone it into your sass folder and @import it.

 # Usage

-Clone the base-sass project into your local project.
+Clone the base-sass project into your local project, in it's own folder.

     git clone git://github.com/mitchellbryson/base-sass.git sass/base

-Create a new sass file in your sass folder to import the base sass.
+Import the main base styles in your project's main sass file.

+    // e.g. in sass/styles.sass
     @import base/styles

 Run the sass watcher to compile the css every time you save a sass file.